significa/fly-pg-dump-to-s3/README.md

 This repository contains two backup strategies:

-1. The simple method: a github action that connects to your fly application and dumps it to AWS S3.
+1. The simple method: a github action that connects to your Fly.io application and dumps it to AWS S3.
+Quite useful for small projects (where the database is not that big).

-   Quite useful got tiny databases.
+   Advantages: simplicity, maintenance free and easy to understand.

-2. A more complex setup, useful for bigger databases, which triggers a backup workers via github actions and performs the database dump and backup upload directly within the Fly infrastructure.
+2. A more complex setup, useful for bigger databases, which triggers a backup workers via github actions and performs the database dump, and backup upload directly within the Fly infrastructure.
    From my experience the latency and bandwidth from Fly to AWS is extremely good, meaning it we can create medium sized backups rather quickly.
    It uses a dedicated app for the _backup worker_ that is _woken up_ to start the dump.